Matt Asiata: 2015 season

 In 2015, Asiata played in all 16 games for the second time in his career, and also played in his second career playoff game.
 With Peterson's return, Asiata came back to special teams, corralling a career-high six special teams tackles.
 For the most part of the season, he entered the field only on third-down situations due to his superior blocking and receiving skills, and had 29 carries for 112 yards (3.9 avg) and caught 19 passes for 132 yards (6.9 avg) in the regular season.

 2016 season

 On March 16, Asiata re-signed with the Vikings.
 After Adrian Peterson was lost for a majority of the season due to a torn meniscus in Week 2 against the Green Bay Packers, Asiata earned the start for the game at Carolina in Week 3, but carried the ball just six times for 15 yards, and caught his lone target for four yards.
+He finished the 2016 season with 121 carries for 402 rushing yards and six rushing touchdowns to go with 32 receptions for 263 receiving yards in 16 games and six starts.